-To determine compliance with these limits, SRS uses TSS results gathered from radiological liquid effluent locations, National Pollutant Discharge Elimination System (NPDES) outfalls co-located at or near radiological liquid effluent locations, and water quality surveillance locations.
+To determine compliance with these limits, SRS uses TSS results gathered from radiological liquid effluent locations, National Pollutant Discharge Elimination System outfalls co-located at or near radiological liquid effluent locations, and water quality surveillance locations.
 If TSS results are regularly greater than 40 parts per million, SRS will investigate the cause and take additional water or sediment samples, or both, if necessary, to ensure compliance.

-5.4.6.1 Settleable Solids Results Summary
+5.4.5.3 Settleable Solids Results Summary

-In 2019, all TSS averages were below the 40 parts per million limit.
+In 2020, all TSS averages were below the 40 parts per million limit.
 The TSS results indicate that SRS remains in compliance with DOE's requirement related to radioactivity levels in settleable solids.

-5.4.7 Sediment Sampling
+5.4.6 Sediment Sampling

-Sediment sample analysis measures the movement, deposition, and accumulation of long-lived radionuclides in streambeds and in the Savannah River bed.
+Sediment sample analysis measures the movement, deposition, and accumulation of long-lived radionuclides in streambeds and in the Savannah Riverbed.
 Year-to-year differences may be evident because sediment continuously moves and deposits at different locations in the stream and riverbeds (or because of slight variations in sampling locations).
 The Site can use data obtained to observe long-term environmental trends.

-In 2019, SRS collected annual sediment samples at 11 Savannah River locations, 8 basin or pond locations, and 20 onsite streams or swamp discharge locations (Environmental Maps, Radiological Sediment Sampling Locations).
+In 2020, SRS collected annual sediment samples at 11 Savannah River locations, 8 basin or pond locations, and 20 onsite streams or swamp discharge locations (Environmental Maps, Radiological Sediment Sampling Locations).
 The locations vary from year-to-year, depending on the rotation schedule agreed upon with SCDHEC, which duplicates sampling at several locations as a quality control check of the SRS program.
-SRS also collects duplicate samples to assess quality control, as documented in Section 8.5, Environmental Monitoring Program QC Activities.
+SRS also collects duplicate samples to assess quality control, as Section 8.5, Environmental Monitoring Program QC Activities, documents.

-5.4.7.1 Sediment Results Summary
+5.4.6.1 Sediment Results Summary

 Appendix Table D-13 shows the maximum of each radionuclide compared to the applicable SRS control location.
-The Z-Area Stormwater Basin, a posted soil contamination area, had the maximum cesium-137 concentration of 2,060 pCi/g.
+The Z-Area Stormwater Basin, a posted soil contamination area, had the maximum cesium-137 concentration of 503 pCi/g.
 Soil contamination areas at SRS are locations where the contamination levels exceed 150 pCi/g for beta and gamma radionuclides.
 The lowest levels of cesium-137 in river, stream, and basin sediments were below detection.
 Table 5-9 shows the maximum sediment concentrations.

 Radionuclide concentrations in SRS stream, river, and basin sediment are within historical levels.
-Results indicate the radioactive materials from effluent release points are not building up in the sediment at the sampling locations.
+Results indicate radioactive materials from effluent release points are not building up in the sediment at the sampling locations.

-Location Maximum Location Maximum Concentration (pCi/g) Savannah River Sediment Steel Creek River Mouth 1.33E+00 SRS Stream Sediment R Area (Downstream of R-1) 5.10E+01 SRS Basin Sediment Z Basin 2.06E+03
+Location Location Maximum Location Savannah River Sediment Steel Creek River Mouth 1.43E+00 SRS Stream Sediment SRS Stream Sediment R Area (Downstream of R-1) SRS Basin Sediment Z Basin 5.03E+02

-Table 5-9 Maximum Cesium-137 Concentration in Sediments Collected in 2019
+Table 5-9 Maximum Cesium-137 Concentration in Sediments Collected in 2020

-5.4.8 Drinking Water Monitoring
+5.4.7 Drinking Water Monitoring